$10/mo for tradies.Get Verified

 F4

-We sweep New Zealand's mainstream news for adverse coverage — abandoned jobs, deposit losses, court reporting — restricted to trusted NZ outlets and official notices, never bare social-media posts.
+We check New Zealand's mainstream news for coverage that mentions the company, restricted to trusted NZ outlets and official notices, never bare social-media posts.

 F5